 National Historic Sites

-Jasper National Park is part of a World Heritage Site and has four National Historic Sites within its boundaries.
+Jasper National Park is part of a World Heritage Site and has five National Historic Sites within its boundaries.
 Each represents a rich part of our history.

 - Athabasca Pass was a major fur trade transportation route traversed by David Thompson and other early adventurers during the mid 1800s.
 Viewpoint about 25 km south on the Icefields Parkway.